 The Valerie P. Opipari, M.D.
 Endowed Lectureship was established in honor of Dr. Valerie Opipari’s leadership and contributions to the Department of Pediatrics during her tenure as Chair (2003-2018), her work to develop and advance the department’s research programs, and her commitment to support and promote faculty and trainees in their academic and research careers.
 The annual lectureship brings leading physician scientists to Michigan Medicine to share innovations in pediatric and children’s health research and to inspire, mentor, and support the next generation.

 The Valerie P. Opipari, M.D.
 Endowed Lectureship invites a leader in Pediatric/Children's Health Research to give a lecture at the annual Pediatric Research Symposium.
-The purpose of the Symposium is to support and promote research in the department of Pediatrics.
-The visiting scholar will participate in mentoring panels with residents, fellows and junior faculty to discuss pathways and issues of a career in academic research.
+The purpose of the Symposium is to support and promote research in the Department of Pediatrics.
+The visiting scholar may also participate in meetings and mentoring panels with residents, fellows and junior faculty to discuss pathways and issues of a career in academic research.

-This year’s lectureship will take place on Monday, May 13 at 4:00pm in the Dow Auditorium, Towsley, featuring
+The inaugural 2019 Opipari Endowed Lectureship took place on Monday, May 13 at 4:00pm in the Dow Auditorium, Towsley Center, Michigan Medicine.

 D. Brent Polk, MD, AGAF

 Keck School of Medicine, USC

 "Cytokine signaling restrains inflammatory bowel disease development: the bright side of cytokine signaling"